Mindful eating in a fast-paced world

 Limit sugar and processed foods: Minimise consumption of sugary snacks, beverages, and processed foods at work.
 These foods can lead to energy spikes followed by crashes, making it difficult to maintain focus and productivity.

 Nutrition programmes: Comprehensive workforce nutrition programmes, including a variety of intervention areas, and/or programmes targeting high-risk categories of workers (overweight/obese or pre-diabetic) were more likely to be effective on nutrition, health, and business outcomes.
-Within comprehensive and targeted programmes, individualised counselling and worksite environmental modifications are the most effective components.
+Individualised counselling and worksite environmental modifications are the most effective components.